For anyone looking for the cleanest, purest drinking water, demineralized water can seem like the answer.

 1. For Drinking

-Water that has been distilled or filtered by a reverse osmosis system has had all of its contaminants taken out, from trace metals and mineral ions to pathogens like bacteria, chemicals like chlorine, and suspended sediment.
+Water that has been distilled has had a near 100% removal of contaminants, while water processed or filtered by reverse osmosis has had, as a general rule, and depending upon which contaminants are present, 90% of contaminants removed.
+These may include trace metals and mineral ions, to pathogens like bacteria, chemicals like chlorine, and suspended solids.

 2. For Manufacturing